xrbarcelona/xrbarcelona/src/pages/es/index.md

     That’s why we’re meticulous and transparent about each step of the coffee’s journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
-  image1:
-    alt: A close-up of a paper filter filled with ground coffee
-    image: /img/events-grid3.jpg
-  image2:
-    alt: A green cup of a coffee on a wooden table
-    image: /img/events-grid2.jpg
-  image3:
-    alt: Coffee beans
-    image: /img/events-grid1.jpg
 ---